Gearing up for your first Disney cruise? Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

 or day.
 Every Cruise Ship has a Buena Vista movie theater midship on decks 4-5.
 You can view first-run movies on the cruise ship at virtually any time of day.

 Besides entertainment, lounges, and clubs, there are plenty of things to do in sports and recreation.
-One of Disney’s best features is that they will often incorporate interactive recreational activities into the experiences in parks.
+One of Disney’s best features is that they will often incorporate interactive recreational activities into the experiences in Disney parks.

 These interactive quests are fun for kids and a really neat way to get to know the ship you are sailing on.
+It’s also a great way for kids to make new friends while exploring.

 Themed Days at Sea